groussea/opyflow/test/Test_land_slide_youtube_video/ReadMe_download_a_youtube_video.txt

-This test case aim to download any video and perform opyFlow on it.
+With this test case, any YouTube video may be download for performing flow measurments on it.

 #command lines To save the online youtube video of the land slide (or any other video) (you need the pytube package)
 # 'pip install pytube' on the cmd prompt